sidechain-solutions/lisk-dfc/README.md

 **Lisk Dynamic Forging Controller (LDFC)** is a controller / monitoring tool with the following features:

 - Randomizes the node that your delegate will forge on
-- Ensures that you don't miss a block
+- Ensures that forging is enabled
 - Mitigates the chance of having multiple forging services active at the same time
 - Auto-corrects potential issues
 - Sends alerts via email